medwards42/fio/README.md

     * Connection #0 to host localhost left intact
     All Systems Go!* Closing connection #0

-Really all this tells us is that the server is up and running and that a user is able to connect and Sinatra will correctly respond to a get request on the '/health_check' route.
+"All Systems Go!" means exactly that.
+The health_check shows an API consumer that the service is online and responding to requests correctly.

 #### API Endpoints